BrianDelalex/PaintWar/README.md

 ## EPILOGUE

-The project has been built/minded/designed in 48H and with 5 collaborators.
+The project has been minded/designed/built in 48H and with 5 collaborators.

+No follow up, without ambition, just fun.

+Feel free to fork, use, improve.